e4jet/pirewall/README.md

 pirewall is a simple utility that configures a new install of [Raspberry Pi OS Lite](https://www.raspberrypi.com/software/) to act as a firewall.
 The target is the 64-bit version, based on Debian 12 (a.k.a. bookworm).

 Please note that pirewall **is not** involved in the data path at all.
 It simply configures the many features of the linux kernel to provide the functionality.
-Its run once and then configure the services.
+Its run once and then configures the services.

 It is also extremely opinionated (essentially based on my needs).
 This uses the built-in ethernet adaptor  and a USB3 based network adaptor.
-Th.  wifi and bluetooth are disabled.
+The wifi and bluetooth are disabled.

 ## Why